 When pregnancy does not occur for several heat cycles, the uterine lining thickens to the point that uterine cysts begin to form.
 This thickened cystic lining will secrete fluids that make for a perfect environment for bacteria to grow.

 Since the number of white blood cells that usually fight infection are limited in the uterus during estrus, this contributes to the brewing infection.
 When pyometra occurs, the muscles of the uterus cannot properly contract, which makes it almost impossible for the body to expel the unwanted infection.
 As this infection continues to grow in strength, this becomes a life-threatening condition for the cat.

 While pyometra can occur at any point in a cat’s life, it is often seen in older cats that have had multiple heat cycles.
-Pyometra typically occurs 2-8 weeks after the last heat cycle.
+Pyometra typically occurs between two and eight weeks after the last heat cycle.

 The symptoms that cat owners will often see at home, in either case, is lethargy, anorexia, excessive thirst (caused by the toxins affecting the kidney’s ability to retain fluid), and vomiting.
 While having an open pyometra may be the less severe of the two scenarios, they still each require immediate medical intervention.

 There are a few different ways to diagnose pyometra in cats.
 In the case of an open pyometra, the presence of discharge alone can determine an infection is present.
 In the situation of a closed pyometra, the performance of radiographs, ultrasound, and blood work will all work together to diagnose an unknown pyometra.

 When the cervix is closed, an enlarged uterus is often seen on radiographs or on ultrasound.
 The cat may also have an extremely elevated white blood cell count on blood work.